rhaberkorn/videoteco-fork/README.md

   (but it was first implemented in this fork).
   There is also a dumb non-UNIX implementation that works with temporary files, that's currently only used for the MS-DOS port.
-* Control characters are echoed in reverse video just like in SciTECO.
+* Control characters are echoed in reverse video just like by default in SciTECO.
 * Fixed echoing control characters on the end of lines.
   Or was it broken only at the end of the document?
   Anyway, it's fixed now.
 * Code documentation using [Doxygen](https://doxygen.nl/)
-* Added the [original manual](doc/TECO Manual V4/TECO Manual V4.html) to the repository.
+* Added the [original manual](doc/TECO%20Manual%20V4/TECO%20Manual%20V4.html) to the repository.

 Video TECO is the main inspiration of [SciTECO](https://rhaberkorn.github.io/sciteco) and most development and innovation nowadays takes place there.